-A group of about 50 residents was in attendance on Tuesday night as the Board of Selectmen and School Committee held a joint meeting with representatives from various groups involved in the planning process of the new high school.
+A group of about 50 residents was in attendance on Tuesday night as the Board of Selectmen and School Committee held a with representatives from various groups involved in the planning process of the new high school.

 Lesser said if the DEP sides with the town and the residents appeal that decision, an adjudicatory hearing is the next step.
 If the appellants choose that route, Lesser said there could be a cost impact of at least $3 million and a delay of about a year is likely.